nightwolfdev/lego/README.md

   `http://localhost:4200`

 ## API Key
-In order to make a valid API requet, an API key is required.
+In order to make a valid API request, an API key is required.
 [Learn more](https://rebrickable.com/api/)

 ## Links